 Where to Order

 I got my first pair of Dingo boots a year ago and wore them so much that I decided to carry them over at Anya’s Shop.
 You can get them in brown and black for both kids and adults, with shipping to US/Canada.
-The rest of the world can get them either from 100 Barefoot Soles (UK retailer) or directly from Zeazoo Kids (Bulgaria) and get a discount with my code ANYASREVIEWS at both places.
+The rest of the world can order directly from Zeazoo Kids (Bulgaria) and get a discount with my code ANYASREVIEWS.
 If you fancy purple, you can get it from those retailers as well.

 Like Discount Codes?
 Make sure you bookmark my Current Sales and Codes page for all available discounts in one place.